-A 2016 study conducted by Markt et al. investigates the genetic basis of asparagus anosmia further, branching out from an earlier 2010 study that found a couple of associated polymorphisms.
-Firstly, they discovered that around 60% of participants could not detect the pungent odor, so being able to detect the odor is a rarer characteristic.
-Secondly, from the analysis, it was also found that 871 gene loci were statistically significantly associated with asparagus anosmia.
+The researchers discovered that around 60% of participants could not detect any odor in their urine after consuming asparagus.
+This supports the theory that the ability to detect the odor is a rarer characteristic.
+It was found that 871 gene loci were statistically significantly associated with asparagus anosmia.
 Of these, one specific region on chromosome 1 was most strongly associated, and this region contained members of the olfactory receptor (OR2) gene family, whose expression mediates our sense of smell.

-It is important to keep in mind that the study population was of European descent (thus calling into question whether or not we can generalize these results to other populations); however, the study nevertheless captures an interesting genetic basis for why some people can perceive this odor yet others cannot.
-It also raises new questions about why asparagus, a vegetable considered a delicacy, produces this smell that is detected only by a select few.
+It is important to keep in mind that the study population was of European descent and calls into question whether or not we can generalize these results to other populations.
+Additional research is certainly merited, though the study captures an interesting genetic basis for why some people can perceive this odor, yet others cannot.